 Within a node, the MAC provides its service to the higher layer through the MAC service access point (SAP) located immediately above the MAC sublayer, while the PHY provides its service to the MAC through the PHY SAP located between them.
 On transmission, the higher layer passes MAC service data units (MSDUs) to the MAC sublayer via the MAC SAP, and the MAC sublayer passes MAC frames (also known as MAC protocol data units or MPDUs) to the PHY layer via the PHY SAP.
 On reception, the PHY layer passes MAC frames to the MAC sublayer via the PHY SAP, and the MAC sublayer passes MSDUs to the higher layer via the MAC SAP.
 Both MAC SAP and PHY SAP are not exposed and their specifications are beyond the scope of this standard.

 There may be a logical node management entity (NME) that exchanges network management information with the PHY and MAC as well as with other layers.

-Time base

-A node is to establish a time reference base where the time axis is divided into superframes of equal length and each superframe is composed of TU (Time Unit) of equal length and numbered from 0, 1, ..., m, where m ≤ [TBD].
-A specific interval may be referenced in terms of the numbered TUs comprising it, and a point of time may be referenced in terms of the numbered TU preceding or following it as appropriate.

 Topology

 Several topologies are considered to support various service interactions within nodes.